 Jeep registration is $15 and includes the following:

 - Gift Bag for Each Participant

 - Rally on the River Raisin Commemorative T-Shirt

 - Exclusive Jeep Parking Near the Military Timeline

 Map of Event

 Proceeds from the Rally on the River go to the growth and development of the Park as well as River Raisin National Battlefield Park Foundation’s youth outreach programs, which includes school field trip scholarships for underprivileged youth.
 Last year RRNBF provided 10,000 field trips and 1400 kayaking trips for youth throughout southeastern Michigan.

 River Raisin National Battlefield Park – the only National Battlefield Park dedicated to telling the story of the War of 1812 — is one of the nation’s most historically significant battle sites, yet it’s largely unfamiliar to most Michigan residents.
-It is site where the most POWs were captured on American soil by a foreign power in our nation’s history.
+It is the site where the most POWs captured on American soil by a foreign power in our nation’s history.
 It is the largest battle fought on Michigan soil and one of the bloodiest battles of the War of 1812.
-The massacre of wounded soldiers – now known as “The River Raisin Massacre” — the following day enraged Americans throughout the Old Northwest Territory and their rallying cry was “Remember the Raisin.”
+The massacre of wounded soldiers – now known as “The River Raisin Massacre” — the following day enraged Americans throughout the Old Northwest Territory and their rallying cry was “Remember the Raisin!”

 River Raisin was the epicenter of the struggle to build a new nation and great efforts Native Americans exerted to preserve their way of life and lands.
 The Battlefield is committed to recognizing the tremendous loss Native Americans suffered in the aftermath of the War of 1812 and the efforts of those who today work to keep their heritage and native customs alive.